LukeSmithxyz/mutt-wizard/README.md

 - `urlview` - outputs urls in mail to browser.
 - `cronie` - (or any other major cronjob manager) to set up automatic mail syncing.
+- `mpop` - If you want to use POP protocol instead of IMAP.

 ## Usage